-Unless otherwise indicated, options issued to employees, members of the Board of Directors, and non-employees are fully vested upon issuance and are exercisable for a term of seven years from the date of issuance.
+Unless otherwise indicated, options issued to employees, members of the Board of Directors, and nonemployees are fully vested upon issuance and are exercisable for a term of seven years from the date of issuance.

 In 1998, the Company established a stock option plan ("the Plan").
 The Plan provides for the issuance of incentive stock options to employees of the Company and nonqualified stock options and awards of restricted and direct stock purchases to directors, officers, employees and consultants of the Company.
-At December 31, 2006, the Company has reserved 5,038,728 shares of common stock for the exercise of options.